00mjk/isomorfeus-project/docs/upgrading.md

 ### from 2.0 to 2.1

-Breaking changes:
+#### Breaking changes:
-- the default storage dirctory has been renamed from your_project_root/data to your_project_root/storage: `mv my_project_root/data my_project_root/storage`
+- the default storage dirctory has been renamed from your_project_root/data to your_project_root/storage
+- the layout within the storage directory changed for LucidObject, now there is a directory per LucidObject class
 - isomorfeus-i18n: LucidTranslation has been renamed to LucidI18n
 ```ruby
 # before with isomorfeus 2.0: